 2. Pick a name.
 These few words may be the most important words you ever write for your travel blog.
 The name must be catchy, at least hint at the general theme of the travel blog and not be clichéd.
 Unfortunately, every combination and permutation of the words ‘traveler,’ ‘nomad,’ ‘chronicles,’ ‘virtual,’ ‘gypsy,’ ‘wanderer,’ ‘digital,’ ‘vagabond’ and words ending in ‘logue’ in the universe have already been used.
 So, you’re going to have to dig down to the deepest parts of your brain holes to find a name that doesn’t sound like 10 other blogs that already exist.
 Honestly, at this stage, if you really want a memorable travel blog name, your only viable option is to just grab two or three random words, never mind their meanings, and stick them together.
 Here are a few examples:

 • Deafening Toe Cheese

 • Paris Hilton Nude

 3. Pick a niche.
-This is really step 2.5, because settling on a niche and picking a name should be done at pretty much the same time.
+This is really step 2.5 of setting up your travel blog, because settling on a niche and picking a name should be done at pretty much the same time.
 Or you can pick a niche after years of meandering from topic to topic.
 I don’t care.
 For example, I’ve selected the highly lucrative niche of writing-about-writing-and-travel-with-occasional-tangents-like-lists-and-book-reviews-and-minimalist-lifestyles-and-politics-and-ranting-about-stuff-that-I-have-almost-no-control-over-with-some-mandatory-etiquette-tips-and-videos-and-shit-thrown-in-there.
 (Incidentally, I’m available for public speaking on this topic at your next corporate event.
 Call me.)